Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/painting.rst

 ======

 If the header menu item Image has an asterisk next to it, it means that the image has been changed, but not saved.
-Use the *Image→Save Image* option to save your work with a different name or overwrite the original image.
+Use the *Image-->Save Image* option to save your work with a different name or overwrite the original image.

 .. note:: UV Textures